-Let’s take a look at a long weekend trip for March 5 – 7, 2021.
-We are assuming you will spend three days, two nights at the parks for four guests.
-Checking Universal’s booking site the least expensive Premier hotel that weekend is Loews Royal Pacific at $1278 including taxes and fees for three days, two nights.
+Let’s take a look at this example a long weekend trip from September 8 – 10, 2023.
+We are assuming you will spend three days, and two nights at the parks for four guests.
+Checking Universal’s booking site the least expensive Premier hotel that weekend is Loews Royal Pacific at $981 including taxes and fees for three days, and two nights.

-Compare this to the price of Express Pass on its own.
-Using Universal’s ticket site I pulled prices for Express Pass and Express Unlimited Pass, one-park and two-park varieties, for the same dates:
+Compare this to the price of an Express Pass on its own.
+Using Universal’s ticket site I found the prices for the same two-park Unlimited Express Passes.

 If you are visiting the parks on check-in and check-out day it is cheaper to book a room at a Premier resort rather than purchase Express separately, even if you are not paying for accommodations while in Orlando.
 There are exceptions to this: if you are taking days off not to go to the parks, not visiting the parks on the check-in and check-out dates, or if you do not want Express.

 Express is a nice luxury and creates a more relaxed, stress-free vacation.
-Unlike FastPass+, which feels necessary and required for effective touring, Express does not make or break a vacation.
-Showing up thirty minutes to an hour prior to park opening, with a Touring Plan in hand, will also let you experience the parks at a fraction of the cost.
+Express does not make or break a vacation.
+Showing up thirty minutes to an hour before the park opening, with a Touring Plan in hand, will also let you experience the parks at a fraction of the cost.

 (Originally published December 19, 2020)